\v{C}ech cohomology of infinite projective spaces, flag manifolds, and related spaces: Introduction

 When the spaces involved are compact, the continuity property for \v{C}ech--Alexan\-der--Spanier cohomology (reviewed below) implies that the homomorphism \eqref{e.colim-map} is an isomorphism.
 For inverse limits of non-compact spaces, however, simple counterexamples show that \eqref{e.colim-map} can fail to be an isomorphism in any reasonable cohomology theory.\footnote{ For instance, take $X_n$ to be the cylinder $S^1\times [n,\infty)$, with $X_n \to X_{n'}$ the inclusion.
 Each inclusion induces isomorphisms on cohomology, so $\dlim H^1 X_n = \Z$.
 But the inverse limit is the intersection $\bigcap X_n = \emptyset$, so $H^1(\ilim X_n) =0$.
 See also \cite{watanabe}.} In our setting, the spaces~$X_{\leq n} = (\C\P^\infty)^{\times n}$ are not compact, so further argument is required.

-The reasoning sketched above has led several authors (the present first author included) to assert the calculation \eqref{e.cor1} without sufficient justification, so it seems worth providing details.
+The reasoning sketched above has led several authors (including the present first author) to assert the calculation \eqref{e.cor1} without sufficient justification, so it seems worth providing details.
 In particular, this note fills a gap left in \cite[\S A.8]{ecag}.

 We will establish the isomorphism~\eqref{e.cor1} in a more general context.
-From now on, unless otherwise indicated, we use \v{C}ech cohomology with integer coefficients.
+From now on, unless otherwise indicated, we use \v{C}ech cohomology with coefficients in a countable principal ideal domain $R$.
+(Typical examples are $\Z$, $\Q$, finite fields, and subrings of $\Q$.)
 Recall that a CW~complex is said to be of \define{finite type} if it has only finitely many cells in each dimension.

 \begin{theoremAlph} Let $X_1$,~$X_{2}$,~\dots be a countable family of CW~complexes of finite type.
 Write $X$ for their product, and set $X_{\le n}=X_{1}\times\dots\times X_{n}$.
 The natural homomorphism